The Amazing Adventures of Spider-Man: Development

 Development of The Amazing Adventures of Spider-Man at Islands of Adventure began in 1996.
 Allen Ambrosini from At The Park Magazine stated theme park guests in the late 1990s were becoming more sophisticated, desiring rides that combined theming and thrills in a single immersive experience.
-The ride's creators set out to combine the motion simulation elements of Back to the Future: The Ride with a 3D film similar to that used in T2 3-D: Battle Across Time.
+The ride's creators set out to combine the motion simulation elements of Back to the Future: The Ride with a 3D film similar to that used in T2-3D: Battle Across Time.
 The result was a prototype ride system combining a track-mounted motion base vehicle with 3D projections and other special effects, with the aim of immersing guests in a comic book world.
 Universal Creative brought together a number of companies including the Oceaneering Entertainment Systems division of Oceaneering International, Birket Engineering, Moog, Soundelux, Kleizer Walczak, and Rinehart Manufacturing.

 Ride system

 The original concept for the ride was planned as an Omnimover ride system with 3D effects combined with 4D elements, which would be make the experience unique compared to other Omnimover rides that came before.
 The debut of Indiana Jones Adventure at Disneyland in 1995, in which an Enhanced Motion Vehicle (EMV) transports riders, led Universal Creative to come up with a unique vehicle design to enhance the 3D experience.
 Moving away from a standard Omnimover transport system where vehicles simply rotate on a horizontal axis, they designed their own EMV capable of six degrees of freedom – heave, sway, surge, yaw, pitch, and roll.

 The ride vehicles, co-developed by Oceaneering International, are mounted to a track-roaming platform that provides the forward motion to move the vehicle through each show scene.
 The yaw motor and attached stewart platform allow them to move 360 degrees at different angles along the track.
 The track switches were manufactured by Dynamic Structures.
 Each of the vehicles designed by Thierry Coup are themed as the Daily Bugle's new "Scoop" vehicle for reporters, with each accommodating 12 riders.
 Each row of four riders is restrained by a single lap bar.
 The system was invented by Universal Creative employees Philip Hettema, William Mason, and Gary Goddard.
 A similar system has been patented by Oceaneering International and used on rides such as The Curse of DarKastle at Busch Gardens Williamsburg, Tokyo Panic Cruise at Tokyo Dome, and Speed of Magic at Ferrari World Abu Dhabi.

 The ride system was prototyped for the attraction at Islands of Adventure, and later installed at Universal Studios Japan.
-It has also been utilized for Transformers: The Ride at Universal Studios Singapore, Universal Studios Hollywood and Universal Studios Florida.
+It has also been utilized for Transformers: The Ride – 3D at Universal Studios Singapore, Universal Studios Hollywood, Universal Studios Florida and Universal Studios Beijing.